Triangulated categories of mixed motives: Descent in -fibred model categories

 \subsubsection{The model category case}

 \begin{paragr} Let $\M$ be a $\Pmor$-fibred model category over $\site$ (\textit{cf.} \ref{num:P-fibred_model}).
-Given a $\site$-diagram $\X$ indexed by a small category $I$, we will say that a morphism of $\M(\X,I)$ is a \emph{termwise weak equivalence} (resp. a \emph{termwise fibration}, resp. a \emph{termwise cofibration}) if, for any object $i$ of $I$, its image by the functor $i^*$ is a weak equivalence (resp. a fibration, resp. a cofibration) in $\M(\X_i)$. \end{paragr}
+Given a $\site$-diagram $\X$ indexed by a small category $I$, we will say that a morphism of $\M(\X,I)$ is a \emph{termwise weak equivalence} {weak equivalence|see{equivalence}} (resp. a \emph{termwise fibration} , resp. a \emph{termwise cofibration} ) if, for any object $i$ of $I$, its image by the functor $i^*$ is a weak equivalence (resp. a fibration, resp. a cofibration) in $\M(\X_i)$. \end{paragr}

 \begin{prop} If $\M$ is a cofibrantly generated $\Pmor$-fibred model category over $\site$, then, for any $\site$-diagram $\X$ indexed by a small category $I$, the category $\M(\X,I)$ is a cofibrantly generated model category whose weak equivalences (resp. fibrations) are the termwise weak equivalences (resp. the termwise fibrations).
-This model category structure on $\M(\X,I)$ will be called the \emph{projective model structure.}
+This model category structure on $\M(\X,I)$ will be called the \emph{projective model structure.} Moreover, any cofibration of $\M(\X,I)$ is a termwise cofibration, and the family of functors